esborisova/LangDetec/README.md

 # Train and test corpus

-The folowing langauges were selected:
+The folowing languages were selected:

 :uk: English ('en')